Who is The Masked Singer? Spoilers, theories and clues revealed

 “I love weight training” she revealed.

-Theories: The panel instructed Cara Delevingne, Jodie Kidd, Tyra Banks and Nicole Scherzinger.
+Theories: The panel urged Cara Delevingne, Jodie Kidd, Tyra Banks and Nicole Scherzinger.

 Viewers at house thought Octopus may be Scherzinger’s fellow Pussycat Doll Ashley Roberts.